KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

 * [What are rvalues and how do they relate to move semantics?](#rvalues)

-   * Rvalues are values that are either temporary or on the verge of expiry
+   * Rvalues are expiring/temporary values.
    * Rvalues cannot be used directly, except through rvalue references
      <code>&amp;&amp;</code>.
    * Rvalue references make it possible to specify a function overload for an expiring value.

 * [How is a move performed?](#move-constructor)